mdfleming3/mdfleming3.github.io/_drafts/2020-08-05-eli5-guide-search-engine-optimization-seo.md

 #### Good Content

 Every SEO guide will recommend writing good content as the #1 priority for a website.
 I agree.
 But what exactly makes "good" SEO content?
-At its core, this is writing content that users want to keep reading.
-That should be your goal first.
+At its core, this is writing that is clear and makes users want to keep reading.
+Think of great articles or books you've read.
+That's what you should aim for first.

 After that, you should consider keyword planning.
 Keyword planning involves using a tool like [Google Keyword Planner](https://ads.google.com/home/tools/keyword-planner/ "Google Keyword Planner") to identify keywords and keyword phrases with high traffic and low competition.
 By appropriately incorporating such keywords into your page, users can discover better content and your website can earn a higher position.

 * **Writing quality:** Employ proper grammar, punctuation, etc. Also, apply good style that can be understood by as many audiences as possible.
 * **Ideal Article Length:** Recommendations vary on this, but the sweet spot tends to be 500-2,000 words.
 * **Don't stuff keywords:** In the early 2000s, websites would cram hundreds of keywords into articles.
 This never really worked.
 Google can easily figure this out, and your website will be penalized.
-Just write good content.
+Just write with the user's experience in mind.

 #### Image Alt Text

-Alt Text is what appears when an image fails to load or what is read for screen readers.
-Search engines use these for indexing images within a search engine.
-If you fail to include alt text with images in your website, this will hurt your search engine position.
-If you include alt text and ensure it's relevant to your content, this will boost your SEO and improve your user experience, particularly with disabled users that rely on screen readers.
+Alt Text is what appears when an image fails.
+Search engines use this text for indexing images and creating screen readers for disabled users.
+If you fail to include alt text with images on your website, this will hurt your search engine position.
+If you include alt text and ensure it's relevant to your content, however, this will boost your SEO and improve your user experience.

 #### URL Structure